-If you pay for the car, but don't receive it, we will refund your money up to $50,000.
+If you pay for the vehicle, but don't receive it, you will receive your purchase price amount paid, up to $100,000.

-If you pay a refundable deposit, but do not complete the purchase and the seller doesn't refund your deposit, we will refund your deposit up to $50,000.
+If you pay a refundable deposit, but do not complete the purchase and the seller doesn't refund your deposit, you will receive your deposit paid, up to $100,000.

 If you suffer a loss from undisclosed damage to a qualifying component of a vehicle you purchased, you will receive the cost of repairs determined by the lower of all replacement/repair estimates from two approved services facilities.

-If you suffer a loss based on a year, make, model or odometer misrepresentation (above 5,000 miles, in vehicles less than 20 years old) or a title defect, the devaluation amount of the vehicle will be determined by the difference between the purchase price and the NADA average retail value (see nadaguides.com).
+If you suffer a loss based on a year, make, model or odometer misrepresentation (above 5,000 miles, in vehicles less than 20 years old), the devaluation amount of the vehicle will be determined by the difference between the purchase price and the NADA clean retail value (see nadaguides.com).

-In cases of extensive devaluation, or where part replacement costs are a significant percentage of the purchase price, the VPP Administrator may exercise their option to reimburse the lesser of the purchase price or the maximum reimbursement amount ($50,000), and take possession of the vehicle.
+In cases of extensive devaluation, or where part replacement costs are a significant percentage of the purchase price, the VPP Administrator may exercise their option to reimburse the purchase price (not exceeding $100,000), and take possession of the vehicle.
 If you refuse this offer, then the VPP Administrator may offer you a cash settlement of a discounted percentage of the purchase price.

 Incidental fees or expenses that the buyer and seller negotiate outside of eBay are not covered by VPP.

-If you qualify for a reimbursement and the VPP Administrator takes possession of the vehicle or the vehicle is returned to the seller, you will be reimbursed for original shipping fees up to $800 if you had originally used a licensed shipper to transport the vehicle from the seller to you.
+If you qualify for a reimbursement and the VPP Administrator takes possession of the vehicle or the vehicle is returned to the seller, you will be reimbursed for original shipping fees up to a maximum of $800, provided that you originally used a licensed shipper to transport the vehicle from the seller to you.